frederic-perez/AmE-dictionary/dictionary.md

 __downpours__
 __downright__ :dart::two::shit: _Not to mention, just downright good looking._
 __downsides__
-__downtrodden__ :five::shit: _The Clippers were the victims, the downtrodden, the doormats._ _Riots rocked downrodden urban aareas across the country._
+__downtrodden__ :six::shit: _The Clippers were the victims, the downtrodden, the doormats._ _Riots rocked downrodden urban aareas across the country._
 __downturns__ :two::shit:
 __downward__ _A downward spiral._
 __dowry__